juliakernel/MIYORA/docs/overview/how-MIYORA-works.md

 ## Transcription System

 The transcription system is responsible for transcribing speech to text.
-This is what is used when you speak to Amica.
+This is what is used when you speak to MIYORA.
 Part of this is voice activity detection, which is used to detect when you begin and stop speaking.

 ## Expression System